Hodgkin Lymphoma: Frequently Asked Questions

-Lymphoma is a kind of cancer that starts in the lymphatic system.
-There are 2 main types of cancer of the lymphatic system: Hodgkin disease and non-Hodgkin lymphoma.
-In either type, cells in the lymphatic system grow out of control.
-Usually, the body makes new cells only when they are needed.
-Sometimes the body starts making cells when they are not needed.
-When this happens, a tumor, or mass, will grow.
+Lymphoma is a kind of cancer that starts in your lymphatic system.
+There are 2 main types of lymphoma: Hodgkin lymphoma and non-Hodgkin lymphoma.
+In both types, cells in the lymphatic system grow out of control.
+Normally, the body makes new cells only when they are needed.
+But sometimes the body starts making cells when they are not needed.
+When this happens a tumor, or mass, will grow.

-The cells of Hodgkin disease look different compared to other lymphomas under a microscope.
+The cells of Hodgkin lymphoma look different from other lymphomas when checked under a microscope.
 Also, each disease spreads in a different pattern.
-Hodgkin disease spreads in a more predictable way and usually does not spread as much as non-Hodgkin.
+Hodgkin lymphoma spreads in a more predictable way.
+It often doesn’t spread as much as non-Hodgkin lymphoma.
 The 2 types of lymphoma are also treated differently.

-A: The lymphatic system is part of the immune system, which helps the body fight infections.
+The lymphatic system is part of the immune system.
+The immune system helps your body fight infections.

 Lymphatic system of the head and neck.

 The lymphatic system also helps keep the fluid balance in different parts of your body.
 It brings extra fluid back into your bloodstream.
 The main parts of the lymphatic system are:

 Lymphatic vessels.
 These are thin tubes that go all over your body, much like blood vessels.